nuodb/nuodb-insights/README.md

 2. Start an InfluxDB server.

-   Use an init script to generate the required databases.
+   Use the provided init script to generate the required databases.
 ```
 docker run -d --name influxdb \
       --network nuodb-net \